iamrahul08/business-analyst-journey/Day1_Intro_BABOK_BusinessAnalysis.md

-# 📘 Day 1 – Introduction to Business Analysis & BABOK v3
+# 📘 Day 1 – Introduction to Business Analysis, BABOK v3 & BA Planning and Monitoring

 Welcome to my Business Analyst learning journal.
-This document expands on the foundational concepts of Business Analysis, drawing insights from the BABOK v3 framework and Simplilearn's IBM Business Analyst course.
+This document expands on foundational concepts of Business Analysis, drawing insights from BABOK v3 and Simplilearn's IBM Business Analyst course.

 ---